 Over the last few years, I've been researching happiness, and I've explored the benefit of a lot of different happiness skills.
 Based on this research, these are the skills I believe to be most important to human happiness.

-It sounds obvious, but if your plan is to increase your happiness, you should be building skills that actually have a big impact on your happiness.
-Not all skills are created equal.
+It sounds obvious, but if your plan is to increase your happiness, you should build the skills that actually have a big impact on your happiness.
+And not all skills are created equal.

 As you can see in the figure below, each of the ten top skills is correlated with happiness—but some skills are more strongly correlated with happiness than others.
 The skills on the left side of the chart are more strongly correlated with happiness.
 As you move to the right, the skills are less strongly correlated with (i.e., related to) happiness.

 This research suggests that, if you only have time and energy for building one skill, you might get the greatest boost in happiness from building self-confidence.

 But, you have to be careful with how you interpret this research.
 It's easy to think that maybe you should just create a happiness plan with self-confidence and hey, you're done!
 Hold on.
 It's not quite that easy.

 First, the relationship between these skills and happiness is not always linear.
 For example, if your work-life balance is awful, it has a huge impact in your happiness.
 If your work-life balance is so-so, then it has a smaller impact on your happiness.

 The same is true with kindness.
 A little kindness goes a long way when it comes to your happiness.